-- 6. Remove two clips at the front of the cover under the oil filter. - 7.
-Slide the cover toward the vehicle front to remove it. - 8.
+- 6. Remove the under cover. - 7.
 Remove the oil filter with an oil filter wrench.

-9. Before installing a new oil filter, apply a thin coat of engine oil to the seal.
+8. Before installing a new oil filter, apply a thin coat of engine oil to the seal.

-10. Clean the rubber seal seating area of the lower crank case and install the oil filter by hand turning.
+9. Clean the rubber seal seating area of the lower crank case and install the oil filter by hand turning.
 Be careful not to twist or damage the seal.

-11. Tighten it approximately two-thirds of a turn after the seal makes contact with the lower crank case.
+10. Tighten it approximately two-thirds of a turn after the seal makes contact with underside of the crank case.